mainmatter/playbook/project-procedure/digital-products/README.md

 The project team will build slices of the system at once, including everything from the design, backend, and frontend code of a particular user story so those slice can be released as functional units that can be interacted with by all project stakeholders.
-Once a slice is finished, it will be released to a preview system that is available for all project stakeholders.
+Once a slice is finished, it will be released to a staging system that is available for all project stakeholders.
 All stakeholders should be encourage to make active use of the staging system to follow the project's progress and validate the product is being built according to their expectations.
-Feedback given by stakeholders will be collected by the project team and addressed in issues in subsequent iterations of the execution stage or moved into a later increment of the project depending on the finding's priority.
+Feedback given by stakeholders will be collected by the project team and addressed in issues in subsequent iterations of the product development stage or moved into a later increment of the project depending on the respective finding's priority.

 Once a complete increment of the application is finished, the respective state of the product will be released - ideally into a production environment so real